 The dream is both Eros and Thanatos, the pull towards and away from life.
-Its implications will played out throughout the film, as when Scott attempts to murder Tod in order to, as he sees it, free Peg from her death-like marriage.
+Its implications are played out throughout the film, as when Scott attempts to murder Tod in order to, as he sees it, free Peg from her death-like marriage.
 But that’s not a simple solution—murder is never simple.
 Executing it is like succeeding in business; you need to be pretty fixed on your goal to do it well (to say the least).
 And no one in WOB is fixed on or in anything; the main characters move through their onscreen lives as if treading water, or as if trapped in a dream, unable to place their feet on solid earth.

 Watching WOB can be a dreamlike experience itself.
 It moves not by a carefully structured plot or character motive, but more by its images of sea, sand, and sunlight.
 The film does have a truncated, off-kilter feel (it runs barely 71 minutes), which is probably due to its being re-cut and re-shot in parts before general release; apparently a preview audience reacted badly and panicked RKO executives rushed to make changes (the film wasn’t a hit).
 But what artistry it has is due to its director, the great Jean Renoir, who made the film while in Hollywood exile after escaping the Nazis in France (it was his last American movie).